A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Results

 \section{Results}

-Table \ref{tab:graphstats} contains spatial tree statistics of the original and pruned trees in this study.
-These include number of branches, number of leaves, tree depth, and Strahler order.
-Table \ref{tab:dc} shows the trees' directional complexities generated from the degree-$0$ barcode from the height filtrations in 6 directions.
-Arteries were imaged at the 4 different contrast pressures, 6.3, 7.4, 13.0, and 17.4 mmHg, with results for trees from all pressures shown.
-All values in these tables are reported as mean $\pm$ standard deviation unless otherwise stated.
+Data consists of mouse lung arteries imaged at the four different contrast pressures: 6.3, 7.4, 13.0, and 17.4 mmHg.
+Results are reported in Tables \ref{tab:graphstats} and \ref{tab:dc} as the mean and standard deviation unless otherwise stated.
+Table \ref{tab:graphstats} contains spatial tree statistics of the original and pruned trees including the number of branches, number of leaves, tree depth, and Strahler order.
+Table \ref{tab:dc} shows the trees' directional complexities generated from the 0--dimensional persistent homology with respect to the height filtrations.